-Is that part of your pension, or your legal spouse's or civil partner's pension, which is roughly the equivalent of the SERPS pension for membership before 6 April 1997.
-The Scheme pays a GMP to you during retirement or to your legal spouse or civil partner after your death as part of the Scheme pension, to replace the
+Is that part of your pension, or your widow, widower or civil partner's pension, which is roughly the equivalent of the SERPS pension for membership before 6 April 1997.
+The Scheme pays a GMP to you during retirement or to your widow, widower or civil partner after your death as part of the Scheme pension, to replace the SERPS pension.

-SERPS pension.
 The Scheme must provide at least this level of pension.